UCL-ARC/green-hpc-course/episodes/measurement.md

 ### 6. Calculate HPC-CI rate

-Now you have both the total emisssions for your use of HPC systems and the number of functional units arising from the same use of HPC systems you can calculate the HPC-CI by dividing the total emissions by the total number of functional units.
+Now you have both the total emissions for your use of HPC systems and the number of functional units arising from the same use of HPC systems you can calculate the HPC-CI by dividing the total emissions by the total number of functional units.